 What is the size of the smallest structure that can be observed using the microscope if the structure is immersed in oil, with an index of refraction of 1.50?

 Find the minimum separation of two objects viewed through a microscope that are placed very close to the focal point of the objective lens.
-Use a value of 450 nm for the light from the object, a value of 4.00 cm for the focal length of the lens, and a value of 5.00 cm for the diameter of the microscope’s objective lens.
+Use a value of 450 nm for the wavelength of the light from the objects, a value of 4.00 cm for the focal length of the lens, and a value of 5.00 cm for the diameter of the microscope’s objective lens.